aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

 Once all the necessary checks have been completed successfully, you can proceed with the migration process.

-* Select **Start migration** to initiate th data migration process to Aiven for Dragonfly.
+* Select **Start migration** to initiate the data migration process to Aiven for Dragonfly.

 Migration in progress
 '''''''''''''''''''''''